KayFrimp/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5. 4-empty creates an empty file called hello.

 6. 5-execute adds execute permission to the owner of the file hello.

+7. 6-multiple_permissions adds execute permission to the owner and group owner and read permission to other users.